-CVSA Membership- \$7,800.00/year for the department.
+CVSA Membership- \$10,300.00/year for the department.

 6. Communications- Maintaining connectivity while completing roadside inspections is crucial for accuracy and proper enforcement checks.
 Mobile connectivity allows inspectors to check certain databases such as CDLIS, Query Central, L&I etc. These databases are important for real time enforcement of financial responsibility insurance, operating authority, and active Federal Out of Service Orders.
 These are all integral parts of a roadside inspection program.
 It also allows for timely uploads of completed inspections in support of Vermont's Data Quality.
 Communications include mifis for inspectors for roadside connectivity, cell phones for contacting headquarters, other inspectors, FMCSA, or carriers.
 Cell phones are also used to photograph violations.
 DMV also provides a land line and fax line to the Compliance Review Investigator for a home office.
 This allows much work to be completed at the Investigators residence, maximizing work time, and reducing travel to and from an office.
-Communications are used for roadside connectivity for real time inspection data, and data quality.
+Communications are not prorated at 40% because we have these communications for MCSAP activities.
+These communications are used for roadside connectivity for real time inspection data, and data quality.
 These directly support MCSAP eligible activities.

-Compliance Review Investigator phone and fax lines-\$100.00/month X 12 months = \$1200.00 Inspector cell/mifi & Compliance Investigator cell/mifi & New Entrant Safety Auditors cell/mifi- \$3233.33/month X 12 months = \$38,800.00 Total= \$40,000.00.
+Compliance Review Investigator phone and fax lines-\$100.00/month X 12 months = \$1200.00 Inspector cell/mifi & Compliance Investigator cell/mifi & New Entrant Safety Auditor cell/mifi- \$3233.33/month X 12 months = \$38,800.00 Total= \$40,000.00.